 Why Choose an Egg Donor from an In-House Donor Program?

 Many fertility clinics have established in-house egg donor programs, also called “donor pools.”
-Here at Gay Parents To Be and RMA of Connecticut, we have our own program just like this!
+Here at Gay Parents To Be and our partner clinic Illume Fertility, we have our own program just like this!
 Choosing this kind of program is often a quick and cost-effective way to select a donor, as the donors in that pool have already completed the screening required by your clinic.

 Choosing an in-house donor can also be a convenient way to save on donor travel costs – since donors have been to the clinic’s offices for pre-screening appointments (bloodwork, personality evaluations, and meetings with a social worker), the majority of those donors live within a comfortable few hours’ drive.